hashicorp/terraform-website/content/source/docs/cloud/workspaces/naming.html.md

 # Workspace Naming

-Terraform Enterprise organizes workspaces by name, so it's important to use a consistent and informative naming strategy.
-And although future releases of TFE will add more organizational tools, the name will always be the most important piece of information about a workspace.
+Terraform Cloud organizes workspaces by name, so it's important to use a consistent and informative naming strategy.
+And although future releases of Terraform Cloud will add more organizational tools, the name will always be the most important piece of information about a workspace.

 Note that workspace names can only include letters, numbers, -, and _.